What is non-Hodgkin's lymphoma (NHL)?

 - large cell or diffuse histiocytic non-Hodgkin's lymphoma

 Large cell or diffuse histiocytic non-Hodgkin's involves the B-cells and T-cells and accounts for about 25 percent of the cases.
-Children with this type of non-Hodgkin's lymphoma usually have lymphatic system involvement, as well as a non-lymph structure (i.e., lung, jaw, brain, skin, and bone) involvement.
+Children with this type of non-Hodgkin's lymphoma usually have lymphatic system involvement, as well as a non-lymph structure (such as lung, jaw, brain, skin, and bone) involvement.

 How is non-Hodgkin's lymphoma staged?